exasol/transformers-extension/doc/user_guide/user_guide.md

   - ```return_full_text```:  If set to False only added text is returned, otherwise the full text is returned.

 The inference results are presented with _GENERATED_TEXT_ column, combined with the inputs used when calling this UDF.
+In case of any error during model loading or prediction, these new columns are set to `null`, and you can see the stacktrace of the error in the _ERROR_MESSAGE_ column.

 ### Token Classification UDF